31 Newton’s method

 Question: Implicit equations

-The equation \(x^2 + x\cdot y + y^2 = 1\) is a rotated ellipse.
+The equation \(x^2 + x\cdot y + y^2 = 1\) is a rotated ellipse and is graphed in Figure 31.14.

 Can we find which point on its graph has the largest \(y\) value?

-This would be straightforward if we could write \(y(x) = \dots\), for then we would simply find the critical points and investiate.
+This would be straightforward if we could write \(y(x) = \dots\), for then we would simply find the critical points and investigate.
 But we can’t so easily solve for \(y\) interms of \(x\).
 However, we can use Newton’s method to do so:

 function findy(x)